CERT-Polska/training-mwdb/source/part-2.md

    (`-o short` means hash-only output and `-n 10` fetches only 10 first files)

-8. Make a oneliner that will download first 10 samples tagged as `ripped:lokibot`
+8. Make an oneliner that will download first 10 samples tagged as `ripped:lokibot`

 Answer: